 The Way We Worship

 Practices vary—even among individual Episcopalians—as to when it is appropriate to sit, to stand or to kneel.
 The rule of thumb is “Stand to sing, sit to listen, and kneel to pray.”
 We also stand during the reading of the Holy Gospel.
-Just do what others around you are doing, or sit and observe, or do whatever is your custom.
-And please, PLEASE don’t try to do something that you are physically incapable of, morally opposed to, or creates you great pain!!!
-We really won’t care if you do the ‘wrong’ thing.
-Most of us are too caught up in the worship to notice.
+Just do what others around you are doing, or sit and observe, or do whatever feels comfortable for you.

-In the Episcopal Church, all baptized persons are welcome to receive Communion (whether you’re baptized Roman Catholic, or Methodist, Presbyterian, Church of God, Pentecostal Holiness—remember, One God!)
-If you are not baptized you are invited, by our priest, to come to the Altar rail for a blessing.
-(This is God’s welcome table!)
+In the Episcopal Church, all baptized persons are welcome to receive Communion.
+If you are not baptized you are invited to come to the altar rail for a blessing.

 We hope you will join us at St. John's Franklin